-Our dentists at Beyond Dental & Implant Center offers dental crowns treatment to fix your damaged teeth.
+Our dentists at Beyond Dental & Implant Center offer dental crowns procedures to fix your damaged teeth.
 Call us for more information or request an appointment online.
 We have convenient locations to serve you in Dallas TX, and Fort Worth TX!

 Your teeth are very strong and can stand up to a substantial amount of daily wear and tear.
 Despite their strength, though, they are still vulnerable to damage, such as chips, cracks, and decay.
 When damage occurs, treatment is needed immediately, even if it does not seem all that severe at the time.
 Tooth damage can worsen over time, and more significant damage can compromise your oral health and the integrity of the tooth.
 Beyond Dental and Implant Center can save a damaged tooth with a crown.

 When faced with tooth damage, it is important that you seek treatment right away.
 Even minor damage should be addressed quickly.
 Untreated damage can leave you susceptible to more significant damage and painful tooth infections.
 A crown is a dental restoration that is designed to treat a damaged tooth.
 It is a cap-like restoration that resembles a tooth in size and shape.
 It is made to encompass the entire visible surface of your damaged tooth, working to protect it and restore its functionality.

 There are several different materials that can be used for a crown.
 These materials each have their benefits and disadvantages.
 Types of materials used for crowns include:

 • Metal.
 Metal is by far the strongest crown material available and is practically indestructible.
 It requires the least amount of tooth removal before placement, and the material will not harm adjacent teeth.
 Because it is so strong, it is perfectly suited for t.
 However, these crowns are silver or gold in color, which makes them stand out.